AgID/peppol.agid.gov.it/en/_posts/news/2025-03-28-new-peppol-bis3-it-FPA-v14_en.md

 ---
 layout: post
-title: Publication of the new release of the Peppol BIS3 Invoicing Specification to adapt to the new version of the Technical Specifications FPA_v1.4, Technical Specifications FPR_v1.9 and The Controls SDI_v2.0
+title: Publication of the new release of the Peppol BIS3 Invoicing Specification
 lang: en
 ref: new-peppol-bis3-it-FPA-v14-en
 excerpt_separator: <!--more-->